maximilien/musings/blogs/ai/1/draft.md

 **What sets it apart:**

 The built-in browser is huge for UI work.
-No more switching between your IDE and a browser to see what you're building—it's integrated directly.
+Less switching between your IDE and a browser to see what you're building—it's integrated directly.
 No more copying JavaScript console errors and pasting them to the agent.
 This alone solves a major friction point that Cursor and Claude Code still have.
 (I expect others will follow suit.)

 The no-interrupt run mode lets you kick off complex tasks without constant prompting.
 And the multiple agents capability means you can parallelize work within the IDE itself.